tr3buchet/vimgitgrep/README.md

 perform a fairly standard `git grep` of word under cursor setting vim's current working directory to the repo root.

 ##### `GitGr3p(1)`
-perform a `git grep` looking for Python definitions of word under cursor and ignoring the rest and setting vim's current working directory to the repo root.
+perform a `git grep` looking for Python definitions of word under cursor and ignoring the rest and setting vim's current working directory to the repo root. this is the ctags style functionality.

 Example matches with `flibbertigibbet` under the cursor.
 ```